Letras Latinas: Latino Poetry Review

 The only journal of its kind in the United States, Latino Poetry Review published book reviews, essays, and interviews with an eye towards spurring inquiry and dialogue.
 LPR recognized that Latino poets in the 21st century embrace, and work out of, a multitude of aesthetics.
 With this in mind, the critical focus is the poem and its poetics.
 LPR was launched in 2008 and published two numbers, one in 2008 and another in 2009.

 Momotombo Press

 Founded in 2000 in Davis, CA by Francisco Aragón, Momotombo Press launched with the multi-authored anthology, Mark My Words.
 It eventually honed its mission of publishing new chapbook-length works by Latino authors including Brenda Cárdenas, Steven Cordova, Lisa Gonzales, Kevin A. González, Scott Inguito, Aaron Michael Morales, Michelle Otero, Paul Martínez Pompa, and, Robert Vasquez.
 It concluded operations in 2009 with a chapbook by Octavio R. González.

+Letras Latinas Blog

+Letras Latinas Blog was an online site featuring e-interviews, book review round-ups, and other forms of literary commentary on contemporary Latino literature.
+Regular contributors have included Lauro Vazquez, Emma Trelles, Francisco Aragón and Oscar Bermeo.
+A newer iteration of the blog was launched in 2022.